sandeepsa1/ml/09-matrix-transformations/README.md

-Matrix Transformations for 2D Shapes
+Image Transformations for 2D Shapes
-This project implements matrix transformations of translation, rotation, scaling, and shearing on a 2D shape along the X and Y axes.
+This project implements image transformations of translation, rotation, scaling, and shearing on a 2D shape along the X and Y axes.
 Each transformation requires a specific size of the transformation matrix:

     For translation of a 2D shape, a 3x3 transformation matrix is required.
     For other transformations (rotation, scaling, and shearing), a 2x2 matrix is sufficient.